-The CH-139 JetRanger was a re-designated Bell 206B-3, proposed to and purchased by the Canadian Forces.
-The Bell 206 is a family of two-bladed, single- and twin-engined helicopters, manufactured by Bell Helicopter.
-The original plans for this aircraft were proposed as a response to a United States Navy request on behalf of the Army for a light observation helicopter in October, 1960.
-Bell submitted the D-250 design for the proposal (this would have been designated the name YHO-4), competing with 12 other manufacturers, however subsequently not awarded the winning title.
-Not discouraged from this, Bell had followed through with production of the aircraft, re-branding it as the Bell 206A JetRanger.
+The CH-139 JetRanger, re-designated from the Bell 206B-3, was proposed to and acquired by the Canadian Forces.
+The Bell 206 represents a family of two-bladed, single- and twin-engined helicopters, manufactured by Bell Helicopter.
+The inception of this aircraft originated as a response to a United States Navy request on behalf of the Army for a light observation helicopter in October 1960.
+Bell submitted the D-250 design for the proposal (which would have been designated the name YHO-4), competing with 12 other manufacturers but subsequently not awarded the winning title.
+Undeterred by this outcome, Bell proceeded with the production of the aircraft, rebranding it as the Bell 206A JetRanger.

-Red Box is pleased to offer a great range of ground power and support equipment for this aircraft, including tugs, ground power units, start power units, aviation tools, and more, which are perfectly suited to the requirements of the Bell CH-139 JetRanger aircraft.
+Red Box is delighted to present a comprehensive range of ground power and support equipment for this aircraft, comprising tugs, ground power units, start power units, and more, all meticulously suited to the specifications of the Bell CH-139 JetRanger aircraft.

 This assortment includes the RBSC50 continuous power unit is ideal for diagnostic work, pre-flight checks, or continuous equipment powering during operations, without depleting the onboard aircraft batteries.
 The RB50A serves as an efficient starter for the aircraft, reducing the risk of hot starts.
 For Bell CH-139 JetRanger aircraft, our TC3000 range offers a versatile unit combining both start and continuous power in a single package.